exait-workshop/exait-workshop.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-How can we efficiently collect observations for optimization, control, and generalization?
-This is a key challenge in AI and is known as the exploration problem.
-Effective exploration has driven progress in areas such as robotics, recommender systems, and scheduled medical trials.
-However, as we address larger, more complex applications---such as drug discovery or language modeling---the exceptionally large search spaces render traditional exploration algorithms ineffective.
-As a result, recent breakthroughs in AI have come not from traditional exploration algorithms, but largely from training large foundation models on diverse corpora of pre-existing, curated datasets.
-Despite this, we have witnessed sparks showing that exploration, when done right, can compensate for data and computation---for example, in the training of DeepSeek-R1---suggesting that exploration can still play a key role in AI today.
+How can we efficiently collect observations that enable effective learning, control, and optimization?
+This is a key challenge across AI and can be broadly referred to as the problem of exploration.
+Effective approaches to exploration have driven progress in areas such as robotics, recommender systems, and medical trials.
+However, as we address larger, more complex applications—such as drug discovery or language modeling—the exceptionally large search spaces of such settings render traditional exploration algorithms ineffective.

+The Exploration in AI Today (\workshop) Workshop at ICML 2025 will focus on addressing the evolving role of exploration in AI.
+We will dwell on the question: what is the place of exploration in today's AI landscape and in which settings can exploration algorithms address current open challenges?
+In particular, we consider the potentially pivotal role that exploration might play in navigating complex and high-dimensional search spaces across real-world applications such as robotics, large language model alignment, and AI for science.
 </div>
 ---